unsaved/gradle-ivyxml-plugin/README.txt

         <dependencies><override>
         <dependencies><dependency branch="..." force="..."  attrs.
          (Branch and force have no support in Gradle).

+    As of Gradle 1.0-milestone-6, there is this difference in behavior between
+        <dependencies><dependency><exclude...
+    in native Ivy and this plugin.
+With native Ivy, the exclusion applies to the parent dependency item in addition to transitive dependencies of it.
+    With Ivyxml, the exclusion applies to the transitive dependencies but not to the parent dependency item.

     These elements and attributes are purposefully ignored, because the user may want to profitably process the same "ivy.xml" file with another tool the can